mitchchn/mitchchn.github.io/_posts/2014-05-17-and-eight-hundred-more.md

     $ ssh [server]

-Thanks to a Hacker News user, **pling**, for remnding me about this one.
+Thanks to a Hacker News user, **pling**, for reminding me about this one.

 ### man ###